Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 To create a new database, run the following command from your MySQL console:

-`mysql> CREATE DATABASE "example_database* ;`
+`mysql> CREATE DATABASE "My_test_database";`

 Now you can create a new user and grant him full privileges on the database you have just created.

-The following command creates a new user named example user, using mysal_native_password as default authentication method.
-We're defining this user's password as should replace this value with a secure password of your own choosing.
+The following command creates a new user named example user, using mysql_native_password as the default authentication method.
+We're defining this user's password as should replace this value with a secure password of your choosing.
-Password.1
+Passdeeznut22$

-mysql> `CREATE USER 'example_user'@'%* IDENTIFIED WITH mysql_native_password`
+mysql> `CREATE USER 'Joseph'@'%* IDENTIFIED WITH mysql_native_password`

 Now we need to give this user permission over the example_database database:

-`mysql> GRANT ALL ON example_database.* TO 'example_user'@*%*;`
+`mysql> GRANT ALL ON my_test_database.* TO 'Joseph'@*%*;`

-This will give the example _user user full privileges over the example _database database, while preventing this user from creating or modifying other databases on your server.
+This will give the example_user user full privileges over the example_database database, while preventing this user from creating or modifying other databases on your server.

 Now exit the MySQL shell with: